chengw07/chengw07.github.io/index.md

 </table>
 <hr />
 <h3><a name="TOC-About-Me"></a>About Me</h3>
 <p><span style="font-family: arial, sans-serif; font-size: medium;" align="center">Wei Cheng is a Senior Researcher at NEC Labs America.
 He received his Ph.D. from the Department of Computer Science, UNC at Chapel Hill in 2015, advised by <a href="http://web.cs.ucla.edu/~weiwang/" rel="nofollow">Prof. Wei Wang</a>.
 His research interests include data science, machine learning and bioinformatics.
 He has filed more than sixty patents, and has published more than 100 research papers in top-tier conferences such as NeurIPS, ICML, SIGKDD, ICLR, WWW, EMNLP, ISMB and journals such as Nature, Science, TNNLS, TKDE, Bioinformatics, etc. His research results received <a href="https://www.kdd.org/awards/view/2016-sigkdd-best-paper-award-winners" rel="nofollow">Best Research Paper Runner-Up Award at SIGKDD 2016</a> and were nominated for the Best Paper Award at ICDM 2018, ICDM 2017, ICDM 2015 and SDM 2012.
-He has also served as area chair, senior program committee member for several top-tier conferences including SIGKDD, EMNLP, IJCAI, SDM, AAAI, WSDM, etc. </span></p>
+He has also served as area chair for several top-tier conferences including SIGKDD, EMNLP, IJCAI, SDM, AAAI, WSDM, etc. </span></p>
 <p style="text-align:left">
                 <a href="mailto:chengw02@gmail.com">Email | </a>
         <!-- <a href=        <a href="CV.pdf">CV (Oct.
 2021)</a>       -->